easytarget/MQ-Pro-IO/README.md

 ## Roll Your Own Device Tree
 Hopefully you can do what you need with the default tree, and dynamically create your devices on it via `gpiod` and `pinctl`.

 But if not; my somewhat limited notes on compiling the tree, plus a script that handles running the C preprocessor on them (needed to get a working binary) are in the [build-trees](./build-trees) folder.

-# Using the trees
+There are also instructions on how to configure *flash-kernel* to override the upstream trees with localally built ones.

-## Status LED
+## Status LED notes:
 The onboard (blue) status LED can be controlled via the sys tree:

 `$ sudo sh -c "echo 1 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn on